 - Fill* and sandwich two shells together to form an iconic French macaron cookie!
 Leftover macarons keep well covered at room temperature or in the refrigerator for up to 1 week.

-- Special Tools: Kitchen scale (great options here, here, and here), food processor or blender, piping bag, 1/2 inch tip (I use Ateco 806 (size 6) tip)
+- Special Tools: Kitchen scale (great options here, here, and here), food processor or blender, piping bag (reusable or disposable), 1/2 inch tip (I use Ateco 806 (size 6) tip)

 - Egg Whites: Age your egg whites.
 Separate them first.
 Then, cover and refrigerate for 12-24 hours.
 Bring to room temperature before starting.